EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 Why Choose EPC Group for Power Query and Excel BI

 Our Power Query training programs are hands-on and use real organizational data, not generic samples.
 Participants leave with working queries connected to their actual data sources, performing the transformations their jobs require.
 This immediate applicability drives adoption in ways that abstract training cannot.
-As a Microsoft Gold Partner, we bring best practices from hundreds of enterprise deployments to every engagement.
+As a former Microsoft Gold Partner (2016 to program retirement, the oldest in North America) and current Microsoft Solutions Partner, we bring best practices from hundreds of enterprise deployments to every engagement.

 Ready to Transform Your Data Preparation Process?